-Borra Caves is located in Eastern Ghats of India, in Ananthagiri Hills of Araku Valley, about 90 km’s from the coastal city of Visakhapatnam.
-Borra Guhalu as it is called in the local language is one of its kind natural wonders of India.
+Borra Caves is located in the Eastern Ghats of India, in the Ananthagiri Hills of Araku Valley, about 90 km from the coastal city of Visakhapatnam.
+Borra Guhalu as it is called in the local language is one of its kind natural wonder of India.
 It is the biggest natural stalagmite and stalactite cave in the country.
-These caves are found in various parts of the world and their ages are always stated in hundreds of millions of years.
+These caves are found in various parts of the world and their ages are always stated as hundreds of millions of years.
 A number that you and I cannot even comprehend.

-I have seen similar caves in Texas, USA, Slovakia and in our own Meghalaya.
+I have seen similar caves in Texas, the USA, Slovakia, and our own Meghalaya.
 They are very similar to natural growths from the ceiling and the floor.
 Sometimes they come together to form pillar-like formations, and otherwise, the random formations can make your imagination run wild.
 These caves usually come in the path of a river and you can see the flow of water through them.
-These caves are the origin of Gosthani River that flows from here to Visakhapatnam.
+These caves are the origin of the Gosthani River that flows from here to Visakhapatnam.

 Natural Wonder of India – Borra Caves – Places to visit in Araku Valley

 In India, of course, the caves are not as well maintained.
 Because of human touch, most growths have stopped, and there is no restriction on touching.
 Having said that they are a part of the culture here and not just another scientific or archaeological discovery.
 They are living caves in a sense.
-Since we have a way of finding divine everywhere, so the growths from the floor often get treated as Shivalingas.
+Since we have a way of finding the divine everywhere, so the growths from the floor often get treated as Shivalingas.
 And other formations can resemble other incarnations of Gods, their vehicles & auspicious signs.
 Sometimes even the legends from the historical texts.
 In these caves, you can see many Shiva Lingas.
 One of them is converted into a small temple and can be approached by a steep narrow staircase only.